curry-scott/Tic-Tac-Toe/pseudo.md

 update list of all possible winning board tile combinations

 check winning combos to see if the given combinations/paused board state array match the given player...
-How?

 Controller

+function for tiles clicked

+change currentPlayer

-update board adn tiles after each players turn move the game forward on each clicks update game state update board when 5 or more plays have been made, check for win or tie pause board tiles once player chooses recognize and show with a tie if all 9 tiles are used without winning array switch to current player update board with message winner is "X" or "O" show reset button
+determine updated board and tiles after each players turn

+move the game forward on each clicks

+when 5 or more plays have been made, check for win or tie

+pause board tiles once player chooses

+recognize and show with a tie if all 9 tiles are used without winning array

+switch to current player

+update board with message winner is "X" or "O"

+show reset button